 This is the website of the Mathematical Institute of the University of Sevilla.

-Furthermore, the IMUS will host this year the 29th Novembertagung on the History of Mathematics, an annual congress devoted to this discipline that for the first time will be held in Spain (here the webpage and poster).
+The IMUS hosted in 2018 the 29th Novembertagung on the History of Mathematics, an annual congress devoted to this discipline that for the first time was held in Spain (here the webpage and poster).

 The website of the Royal Spanish Mathematical Society.
 The Society publish La Gaceta that include a section for papers on History of Mathematics.

 Here you will have access to the “Online Edition of the Academy’s Minutes 1746-1786” (in the Protocol of the 17 of September of 1767 – here – it’s registed the lecture made by Lamber of his Mémoire).